Comprehensive Visual Question Answering on Point Clouds through Compositional Scene Manipulation: Conclusion

 \section{Conclusion}

-In this paper, we present CLEVR3D, the first benchmark dataset for enabling the Visual Question Answering task in 3D real-world scenes (VQA-3D).
+This paper presents CLEVR3D, a large-scale dataset for enabling the Visual Question Answering task on 3D Point Cloud (VQA-3D).
 We introduce a question engine based on 3D scene graphs to generate diverse reasoning questions concerning object attributes and relationships.
-Besides, we provide the first baseline model for VQA-3D, namely TransVQA3D, achieving superior performance on this newly proposed dataset and showing that VQA-3D can greatly help the 3D scene understanding.
+Moreover, a compositional scene manipulation strategy is leveraged for generating a simulated common-sense-independent dataset CLEVR3D-SIM, avoiding the model to learn spurious or biased associations from limited real-world scenarios.
+Besides, we propose a baseline model for VQA-3D, namely TransVQA3D, achieving superior performance on this newly proposed dataset and showing that CLEVR3D can significantly help the 3D scene understanding.
 We believe this benchmark can boost the development of 3D scene understanding, bringing sound reasoning, improved robustness, and solid multi-modal interactions.
-We strongly hope that CLEVR3D will motivate and support more researchers in exploring 3D scene understanding and conducting advanced works on the VQA-3D. { }